 Cost transfer

 The seller arranges and pays for transportation to a specified unloading spot (e.g., ramp 5) at a defined destination (e.g., the buyer's address).
-From this point onward, all costs are borne by the buyer.
+From that point on, the buyer is responsible for all costs.

 Risk transfer